Kanye West: Antisemitism and Nazism

 In late 2022, West made a series of antisemitic statements, resulting in the termination of his collaborations, sponsorships, and partnerships with Vogue, Universal Music Group, CAA, Balenciaga, Gap, and Adidas.
-Several former associates of West have claimed that he has espoused antisemitic views since the early 2000s, describing it as a "well-known but well-kept secret" within his inner circle.
+Several former associates of West told Rolling Stone that he had expressed fascination with Adolf Hitler and Nazi Germany in private since the early 2000s, describing it as a "well-known but well-kept secret" within his inner circle.
 In November 2022, West was widely condemned after appearing at a dinner hosted by Donald Trump at Mar-a-Lago beside Nick Fuentes, a white nationalist.

-In a subsequent December appearance on Alex Jones's InfoWars, West praised Adolf Hitler, denied the Holocaust, and identified himself as a Nazi.
+In a December 2022 appearance on Alex Jones's InfoWars, West praised Hitler, denied the Holocaust, and identified as a Nazi.
 After the interview, West used his Twitter account to post a picture of a swastika entangled in a Star of David, and his account was terminated.
+According to a report published by the Anti-Defamation League (ADL) in February 2023, West's antisemitic rhetoric has caused several instances of hate-speech vandalism, harassment, and violence across the United States.

-In July 2023, Twitter reversed the ban, citing assurances from West that he would not post harmful content.
+In July 2023, Elon Musk reversed the ban on his Twitter account, citing West's assurances that he would not post harmful content.
+In December, weeks before the slated release of his upcoming album, West apologized for his antisemitic remarks in a written statement on Instagram.

-According to a 2023 report published by the Anti-Defamation League, West's antisemitic rhetoric has caused several instances of hate-speech vandalism, harassment, and violence across the United States.
-In December 2023, weeks before the slated release of his upcoming album, West apologized for his antisemitic remarks in a written statement on Instagram.
-In a subsequent interview, he said "[s]ome of the stuff I was saying was true" and that Black people cannot be antisemitic because they "are Jew".
+In a February 2024 interview, he said "[s]ome of the stuff I was saying was true" and that Black people cannot be antisemitic because they "are Jew[sic]".
 In February 2025, he professed his love for Hitler on Twitter and purchased local advertising during Super Bowl LIX which directed viewers to his website, where he was selling a swastika T-shirt.
+On May 8, coinciding with Victory in Europe Day, the 80th anniversary of the defeat of Nazi Germany, West released a single titled "Heil Hitler" (later renamed "Hallelujah").